ax-jason/luafixmath/README.md

 # luafixmath
-Lua binding for fixmath lib
+Lua binding for fixmath lib.
+You can change the FIX_MATH_FRACTIONAL_BIT_COUNT to 16 - 1 before compiling.